 - Students are required to take HON 494 (zero credits) to accompany their first semester of the HON 496 series.
 This course is a companion course that is designed to assist students in their research/creative writing work with their mentor and refresh their understanding of deadlines, criteria, etc. in Honors.

-Honors students in English are required to take one senior level Honors Seminar (ENG 491).
-This seminar substitutes for the University Honors (HON 491) requirement and it also counts toward completion of English major requirements.
-Students may repeat the English Honors Seminar one time, in which case the second ENG 491 course will count for the Studies course requirement.
+Honors students in English are required to take ENG 401: Theories and Methods of English Studies.
+This course substitutes for the University Honors (HON 491) requirement and it also counts toward completion of English major requirements.

 The Honors student still completes 33 credits in English for the English major.